-Hundreds of thousands of people are diagnosed with lung cancer each year.
+Hundreds of thousands of people are diagnosed with lung cancer in the U.S. each year.
 In fact, more people die of lung cancer than of colon, breast and prostate cancers combined.
 Thankfully, researchers are making great strides in understanding this disease and how to more effectively treat it.

-- In the U.S., an estimated 228,150 people will be diagnosed with lung cancer this year.
+- In the U.S., an estimated 235,760 people will receive a diagnosis of lung cancer this year.

-- Lung cancer is the second most common cancerin both men and women and expects to claim 142,670 lives in 2019 in the U.S.
+- Lung cancer is the second most common cancer in both men and women and expects to claim 131,880 lives in 2021 in the U.S.

 - While cigarette smoking is the number one risk factor for lung cancer, almost 20% of lung cancer cases occur in non-smokers.

-- Only 16% of people with lung cancer will be diagnosed at the earliest stage, when the disease is most treatable.
-The five-year survival for early stage, localized lung cancer is 56%.
+- Only 17% of people with lung cancer receive the diagnosis at the earliest stage, when the disease is most treatable.
+The five-year survival for early stage, localized lung cancer is 59%.